House Hunting: Plot

 Charlie Hays, his daughter Emmy, and his second wife Susan follow a lead on a foreclosed house Charlie wants to buy.
 It's a seemingly perfect and beautiful home on 70 acres of private land.
 He also wants to use this as an opportunity for Emmy and Susan to get along, as neither likes the other.
 Meanwhile, another family – Don Thomson, his wife Leslie, and their live-in son Jason, who has suffered a broken leg in a car accident – meets a man in a red hat who gives Don an advertisement for the same house the Hayses are interested in.
 Finding it too good to be true, they too make the trip out to the house.
 Once both families arrive, they find the house abandoned.
 Charlie and his family go to the road to retrieve the realtor's phone number and, on the way back, nearly strike a distraught girl named Hanna running across the road.
 She is severely traumatized, and her tongue has been cut out.
 The families decide to take her to the hospital, but to their shock find themselves coming back to the house again and again.
 Don refuses to give up, but by nightfall, after passing the house 23 times, his car runs out of gas.
 They decide to stay in the house, despite Hanna's pleading not to enter.

 Once inside, they find firewood and cans of stew that account for each one of them: seven cans for seven people.
 Despite the arguments that ensue between Leslie and Susan, the families decide to stay and wait for help.
 They remain for one month, while recordings on the house tell them that only one family will claim the house.
 Cabin fever and close quarters have everyone on edge until Susan spurns a cheerful Leslie for being too happy.
 As the tension mounts, the house inexplicably begins providing only six cans.
-Leslie starts seeing hallucinations of her daughter Lizzy, who had previously died, and kills herself.
+Leslie starts seeing hallucinations of her daughter Lizzy, who had previously died and kills herself.
 After this, Susan learns that the house had been foreclosed on by Charlie himself, and Emmy begins seeing visions of a man who had killed his son.
 Soon after, Charlie and Emmy begin seeing visions of her mother, appearing before them with her throat slashed.
 Charlie confides in Emmy that her mother had left them long ago, but Susan seems to know more.
-Following clues by the mute girl Hanna and a jigsaw puzzle, Emmy nearly makes it back to the road by walking backwards, but she is interrupted by Jason, who tries to rape her.
+Following clues from the mute girl Hanna and a jigsaw puzzle, Emmy nearly makes it back to the road by walking backwards, but she is interrupted by Jason, who tries to rape her.
 Hanna strikes him with a log, and he impales himself on a branch; Don, who is becoming increasingly paranoid, rescues him, but Jason begins to suffer shock from blood loss.